 Tougher airport charging rules, a revamped single European sky, more competition in ground handling and freedom to allow airlines to trade take-off and landing slots form part of a manifesto for change presented by easyJet.

 The budget carrier’s ‘vision for European aviation’ calls on the EU, governments and regulators to improve competitiveness in European aviation.

-It comes as the European Commission works on a new aviation package.
+the European Commission works on a new aviation package.

 The airline cited new research by Frontier Economics showing that tougher regulation of charges at 15 of Europe’s largest monopoly airports would save passengers €1.48 billion, increasing total one-way passenger trips by 12.2 million, which in turn would raise consumer and tourism spending, and boost trade.

 The overall impact of better airports regulation would be an increase of GDP in the European Economic Area of €37 billion or around 470,000 jobs.

 EasyJet says four key changes would provide benefits such as:

 - the move from dual till to single till regulation – when all revenues, both aeronautical and commercial, are taken into account when setting charges